axnasim/InternetSystemsDevelopement/README.md

 # System Description

 Our project will be used to develop spdx documents that have relationships built on a given pom.xml file.
+This project is used to analyze a project pom and generate spdx reports on that project as well as populating a DoSOCS database with the corresponding relationship.

 # Development Environment